bfh/moodle-tiny_multilang2/README.md

 - New feature, `<span>` elements use the `dir` attribute to annotate left to right and right to left languages (in standard Moodle annotation).
 - New feature: the context menu has an icon to remove the selected language tag pair.
-- Enhanced documentation to iclude new changes and add a chapter about usage.
+- Enhanced documentation to include new changes and add a chapter about usage.
 - Lift version from 0.3 to 1.0 to reflect maturity.

 Many thanks to [Tai Le Tan](https://github.com/tailetan) from the Open University that